 What can I complain about?

-◾ You can complain about any article, in print or online, including words, images and audio/video content
+◾ You can complain about any article on our website or post on our official social media platforms including words, images and audio/video content

 ◾ You can also complain about the conduct of an individual journalist or employee of the publication in question, with reference to specific (if any) clauses of the Editors’ Code which are in breach

-◾ Complaints must be contemporaneous and must be made within four months of publication
+◾ Complaints must be contemporaneous and must be made within 30 days of publication, unless the delay in making the complaint is due to extenuating circumstances

-◾ The editor will confirm receipt of the complaint within three working days by contacting the complainant via email
+◾ If the complaint is submitted in line with the outlined, the editor will confirm receipt of the complaint within 14 working days by contacting the complainant via email

 ◾ All complaints will be dealt with by the editor of the publication that published the article, and/or the employer of the named individual